 Ahrefs is a fantastic all-in-one SEO solution for marketers, businesses, and SEO experts.
-It provides in-depth SEO analysis of your own website as well as any of your competitors’.
-Keyword research, competition analysis, organic and paid keyword ideas, and site health monitoring, including broken links, are all possible with it.
+It provides in-depth SEO analysis of your website and any of your competitors.
+Keyword research, competition analysis, organic and paid keyword ideas, and site health monitoring, including broken links, are all possible.

 You’ll need to create an Ahrefs account first.
 It is a paid service, with monthly subscriptions starting at $99 per month.
 For $7, they also offer a full-featured 7-day trial.
 Once you’ve logged into your Ahref dashboard, go to the Site Explorer tool and type in your domain name.

-Your website will now be crawled by the Site Explorer tool in order to generate reports.
+The Site Explorer tool will now crawl your website to generate reports.
 Depending on how much material you have on your website, this could take some time.
-When you’re done, you’ll see a summary of your site explorer results.
+You’ll see a summary of your site explorer results when you’re done.
 From here, select Pages » Best by Links from the drop-down menu, then sort your report by 404 status.

 To fix broken links on your WordPress site, you may now export your report in CSV format.

 Google Analytics is a fantastic free tool for tracking website performance and quickly identifying broken links.
-To get started, go to your Google Analytics account and select the Behavior tab.
+Go to your Google Analytics account and select the Behavior tab to get started.
 Then choose “Site Content,” followed by “All Pages.”

 Make sure the evaluation period corresponds to the amount of time you intend to spend looking at it.
 Set the period for the month since your last check if you check for broken links monthly.

 You’ll see viewing options if you scroll down.
-It will most likely be set to “Page,” but make sure to change it to “Page Title.”
+It will most likely be set to “Page,” but change it to “Page Title.”

 A page title filter can now be created.
 As shown below, select the “advanced” option: